Authentication Providers

 An application may require users to log onto the system (authentication).
 That means the application needs some kind of user management and users need to authenticate themselves and need to be authorized to access the application.
 To do this you have several options:

-Using an external authentication provider means that users usually need to log onto their company network only once and don’t need to log into an application (like your WEM application) that relies on the authentication provider, such as e.g. Microsoft’s Active Directory.
-This is called “Single Sign-On” (or SSO).
+Using an external authentication provider means that users usually need to log onto their company network only once and don’t need to log into an application (like your WEM application) that relies on the authentication provider, such as e.g. Microsoft’s Active Directory or Entra ID.
+This is also known as “Single Sign-On” (or SSO).

 The two most widely used protocols by authentication providers are SAML and OAuth2.

-• SAML is used for authentication and authorization and is mostly used in corporate/enterprise environments.
-Microsoft (Active Directory), Google (G Suite), Oracle and Salesforce are just a few companies that have SAML based authentication and authorization products.
+SAML is used for authentication and authorization and is mostly used in corporate/enterprise environments.
+Microsoft (Active Directory / EntraID), Google (G Suite), Oracle and Salesforce are just a few companies that have SAML based authentication and authorization products.

 WEM supports both protocols.
 In the flowchart documentation about the authentication nodes you can find how to use these in your application.
 But before you can use them, the authentication providers need to be configured.
 That is the focus of this article.